• Skip to primary navigation

 How do you store leftover chili?

-Let the chili come to room temperature before storing it in an airtight container in the fridge for up to 5 days.
+Let the chili cool a bit before storing it in an airtight container in the fridge for up to 5 days.
+Reheat in the microwave covered, so it doesn't splatter everywhere.
+This recipe works great as a meal prep recipe.

 Can you freeze chili?